daohu527/cyber_record/README.md

 ```

-## Write messages
+## 3. Write messages
 You can now also build record by messages.
+You can write pb_message by `record.write`.
 ```python
 def write_message():
   pb_map = map_pb2.Map()